Considerations for the investor:

 - Foreigners, residing in Estonia on the basis of residence permit, are, in general, permitted to work in Estonia.
 Separate work permits are not issued.

-- The employment of non-residents must be registered with the Police and Border Guard Board.
+- Short-term employment of nonresidents from third countries must be registered with the Police and Border Guard Board beforehand.

-Estonia’s population of working age is just below one million, with approximately 600 thousand in employment.
+The economically active population is approximately 700 thousand.
 About one third of them have higher education and 86% of adults speak at least one foreign language.
 For older generation the main foreign language is Russian and for younger adults English.
-Estonian students are amongst the best in Europe in terms of their English language skills.
+Estonian students are amongst the best in Europe on their English language skills.